-The Company's credit risk is primarily attributable to cash and amounts receivable.
+The Company's credit risk is primarily attributable to cash.
 The Company has no significant concentration of credit risk arising from operations.
 Cash has been invested with reputable financial institutions, from which management believes the risk of loss to be remote.